ronenh24/bible_search_engine/README.md

 Ronen Huang

 ## Time Frame
-October 2023 to December 2023, March 2025 - Present (deploy as package)
+October 2023 to December 2023, March 2025 to Present (deploy as package)

 ## Data Source
 The web pages for each book of the New International Version Bible can be accessed via [https://www.biblestudytools.com/](https://www.biblestudytools.com/).